 You can select Packages from different areas of the model, arrange them in any order, and edit or delete the Packages; the virtual document automatically incorporates the changes each time you generate it.

-Word Master Documents As an alternative to viry you can link a number reports into a single W document.
-This is quit current report generated use with the original L Generator.
-Typically you create a document, then in Entergenerate some reports into sub-sections of the and refresh as required development.
-In this w document becomes an and feature-rich work you can also populate from specific sections on bookmarks - for exadocument might have a small part of your comusing bookmarks you component model, and one section of the reports way you can main word document from Architect reports; the I Generator performs on of document or document of reports, based ample, a Word a section for a aponent model; can generate a full of then link into just ort.
-Intain a complex parts of Enterprise of Enterprise of the possible with th template, but using a Word master document and Enterprise Architect bookmarks you can incorporate material from several documents with different formats based on different templates.
+Word Master Documents

+As an alternative to virtual documents, you can link a number of document reports into a single MS WordTM master document.
+This is quite possible with the current report generator but is of greater use with the original Legacy RTF Report Generator.

+Typically you create a Word master document, then in Enterprise Architect generate some reports that you link back into sub-sections of the master document and refresh as required during project development.
+In this way the project document becomes an easily-managed and feature-rich work product.

+You can also populate a Word document from specific sections of reports, based on bookmarks - for example, a Word document might have a section for a small part of your component model; using bookmarks you can generate a full component model, and then link into just one section of the report.

-By adding tables of contents, figure tables, sections, and headers and footers, you can manage a complex document with relative ease; simply update the Enterprise Architect reports then refresh the links in MS Word.
+This way you can maintain a complex Word document from parts of Enterprise Architect reports; the Document Generator performs one pass for one template, but using a Word master document and Enterprise Architect bookmarks you can incorporate material from several documents with different formats based on different templates.
+By adding tables of contents, figure tables, sections, and headers and footers, you can manage a complex document with relative ease; simply update the Enterprise Architect reports then refresh the links in Word.

-- In the Corporate, Unified and Ultimate editions of Enterprise Architect, if security is enabled you must have 'Generate Documents' permission to generate document reports - You can have several reports open at the same time, as separate tabs in the central view area of the Enterprise Architect work area; you can also close the reports individually or all together, leaving views of other types (such as diagrams or code editors) still open
+- In the Corporate, Unified and Ultimate Editions of Enterprise Architect, if security is enabled you must have 'Generate Documents' permission to generate document reports - You can have several reports open at the same time, as separate tabs in the central view area of the Enterprise Architect work area; you can also close the reports individually or all together, leaving views of other types (such as diagrams or code editors) still open